ccarabine/Churchbarn-holiday-let/README.md

 5.)
 The Area Page

 a.)
-The botoom of the video frame was touching the heading underneath on the mobile site.
+The bottom of the video frame was touching the heading underneath on the mobile site.

 * Corrective action: adjusted margin to resolve gap between video and heading